fireship-io/fireship.io/hugo/content/lessons/pwa-to-play-store/index.md

 **TL;DR** A Trusted Web Activity allows Chrome (v72 or later) to run a website in fullscreen mode *without a browser toolbar* within an APK (Android Package).

 **How?** The underlying technology is based on the [Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs) protocol, which is already used to embed web content within native apps.
 For example, you might click a link in the Twitter app, but never actually leave the app to view the content.
-A TWA allows a developer to verify ownership of first-party web content by uploading a special file to the hosting server.
+A TWA allows a developer to verify ownership of first-party web content by uploading a special file called a trusted asset link to the hosting server.
 It can then be easily packaged for Android making it indistinguishable from a true native app and discoverable on the Play Store.

 **Why?** While this approach is very new on the scene, it offers a promising alternative to webview-based hybrid apps (Ionic/Cordova).
 Many hybrid apps are just PWAs wrapped up as a native package, but the webview environment is sandboxed, so TWAs offer the following benefits: